SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

    <br>

 8. Click on the Asset section to view asset details.
-In the asset list, you can filter assets and add new ones.
+In the asset list, filter assets and add new ones as needed.

    <br>